lonequantum/hazlab2/README.md

 - better algorithms
 - MSAA

 THIS IS STILL A WORK IN PROGRESS
+TODOS:
+- sky / ground?
+- lighting
+- nice ending when the exit is reached (instead of brutal program quit)

 ## Build